NateMarder/Bank-Ledger-Sample/README.md

   - *a console-portal*
   - *asynchronous thread handling*

- ## Please Note this is a work in progress!
+ ### Please Note this is a work in progress!
 I have yet to complete validation, and I haven't started writing unit tests.
+But hopefully code-reviewers can see where I'm going with it and why.